MarcoLeongDev/handsfree-stable-diffusion/README.md

 - An AWS account
 - `awscli` installed and configured, see [official docs here](https://aws.amazon.com/cli/)
 - A key pair for EC2, i.e `keypair.pem`
+- basic knowledge on AWS EC2/CFN helps, but not required

 # Installation (CLI)
 ## 1. Download the template file